-Just like always, I am here to share with you the best new zombie books launched in the previous month, making them the “must read” novels for zombie fans all over the world.
+Just like always, I am here to share with you the “must read” novels for zombie fans all over the world.
 All the books that I’m recommending here can be read on Kindle, with some having Paperback editions available – and they’re all amazing!

 1. Extinction Aftermath – Nicholas Sansbury Smith